maepopi/audio-dataset-manager/README.md

 This tab allows you to split your audio into smaller clips for training.
 MRQ's ai-voice-cloning tool indeed requires clips between **0.6 and 11 seconds** in the training dataset.
 So if you have an audiobook, well, you'll have to split it.

-In **Choose the files to segment**, load the audios you want to segment.
+In **Input Folder**, put the path to the folder where your audios to be segmented are located.
 Then, in **Silence duration**, put the minimum duration for a silence to be considered a silence, and tagged to be split in the middle.
 For instance, if you have a sentence like this :

 *"I went to the bar, and ordered a drink.
 [Silence of 0.8 seconds] The barman smiled and went to work."*